-The supplemental information on an unaudited pro forma financial basis presents the combined results of ApolloMed and its 2019 acquisitions as if each acquisition had occurred on January 1, 2018:
+The supplemental information on an unaudited pro forma financial basis presents the combined results of ApolloMed and its 2019 acquisitions as if each acquisition had occurred on January 1, 2018 (in thousands except per share data):

-Year Ended December 31, 2019 (unaudited) Year Ended December 31, 2018 (unaudited)
+De Year Ended cember 31, 2019 (unaudited) Year Ended December 31, 2018 (unaudited)

-Revenue \$ 658,010,954 \$ 726,074,752
+Revenue \$ 658,011 \$ 726,075

-Net income \$ 10,867,496 \$ 58,879,491
+Net income 10,867 58,879

-Net income attributable to Apollo Medical Holdings, Inc. \$ 7,310,724 \$ 9,447,002
+Net income attributable to Apollo Medical Holdings, Inc. 7,310 9,447

-EPS - Basic \$ 0.21 \$ 0.29
+EPS - basic \$ 0.21 \$ 0.29

-EPS - Diluted \$ 0.20 \$ 0.25
+EPS - diluted \$ 0.20 \$ 0.25

 The acquisitions were accounted for under the acquisition method of accounting.
-The fair value of the consideration for the acquired company was allocated to acquired tangible and intangible assets and liabilities based upon their fair values.
+The fair value of the consideration for the acquired companies were allocated to acquired tangible and intangible assets and liabilities based upon their fair values.
 The excess of the purchase consideration over the fair value of the net tangible and identifiable intangible assets acquired were recorded as goodwill.
 The determination of the fair value of assets and liabilities acquired requires the Company to make estimates and use valuation techniques when market value is not readily available.
-The results of operations of the company acquired have been included in the Company's financial statements from the respective dates of acquisition.
-Transaction costs associated with business acquisitions are expensed as they are incurred.
+The results of operations of the companies acquired have been included in the Company's financial statements from the respective dates of acquisition.
+Transaction costs associated with business acquisitions were expensed as incurred.